finnkauski/lighthouse.el/README.md

 # Lighthouse.el

-This is package wraps the functionality of the [lighthouse](https://github.com/finnkauski/lighthouse) command line tool and allows changing your lights from inside emacs.
+This is package wraps the functionality of the [lighthouse](https://github.com/finnkauski/lighthouse) command line tool and allows changing your lights from inside _doom-emacs_

 <br>